datadiscoveries/Clean_Nashville_Housing_Data/README.md

 **Nashville Housing Data Cleansing in SQL**

-We take the steps below to clean the Nashville housing data in preparation for analysis:
+The steps below are taken to clean the Nashville housing data in preparation for analysis:
 1. Changes the format of the "SaleDate" field ("convert")
 2. Populates missing property addresses ("isnull" with self-join)
 3. Splits property and owner addresses so that street address, city and state have their own field ("substring," "charindex," "parsename," and "replace")